Squirre17/ELF-inject/README.md

 prelude_inc.S provide two ptrs for size calculation, it will be embeded to my ElfInject.
-The only part we need to pass to ElfInject is shellcode which not contain the prelude.bin(cuz it have embeded in my ElfInject)
+The only part we need to pass to ElfInject is shellcode which not contain the prelude.bin(cuz it have embeded in my ElfInject alreadly)

 # LAYOUT
 ```shell